rockstor/rockstor-doc/rockons.rst

 somewhere to live.
 In Rockstor it is recommend that you setup a Share specifically for this purpose.

-Note that all Rock-on will then be installed into this shared area but each will remain independent and during the setup of each Rock-on you are given the option to store their respective configuration and data in other shares.
+Note that all Rock-ons will then be installed into this shared area but each will remain independent and during the setup of each Rock-on you are given the option to store their respective configuration and data in other shares.
 This is good practice as it keeps your Rock-on config and data apart from the